Cordée de la Réussite "Languages and Cultures of the World"

 Audience and organization

-Presentation of themed cycles
+Presentation of thematic cycles

 "Discovering World Languages"